GustavMCH/odin-recipes/README.md

 Project: Recipes
-A page with links to some recipes, it'll very simple.
+A page with links to some recipes.